2i2c-org/infrastructure/docs/howto/operate/new-cluster/new-cluster.md

 - `regional_cluster`: Set to true to provision a [GKE Regional Highly Available cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/regional-clusters).
   Costs ~70$ a month, but worth it for the added reliability for most cases except when cost saving is an absolute requirement.
+Defaults to `true`.
 - `zone`: Zone where cluster nodes and filestore for home directory are created.
 - `region`: Region where cluster master (if `regional_cluster` is